isomerpages/cris-scri-symposium/_programme/Pre Symposium HTA Workshop (28 & 29 July).md

 focus on standards required by leading international agencies and Singapore Agency for Care Effectiveness (ACE), a Singapore's national HTA and clinical guidance agency.</p>
-<p>Designed as a pre-symposium short course for the Clinical Trial Symposium
+<p>Designed as a pre-symposium short course for the <strong>SCRI Clinical Trial Symposium Singapore 2026</strong>,
-Singapore 2026, the workshop aims to strengthen participants’ understanding of HTA requirements, introduce up-to-date applied HEE and modelling methodologies, and enhance hands-on skills in TreeAge and R programming language.
+the workshop aims to strengthen participants’ understanding of HTA requirements, introduce up-to-date applied HEE and modelling methodologies, and enhance hands-on skills in TreeAge and R programming language.
 It also offers deep insights into the economic evaluation of diagnostic tests and emerging genetic testing within precision medicine.</p>
 <p>The course is tailored for:</p>
 <ul data-tight="true" class="tight">
 <li>